-MORGANTON, N.C. - A Burke County animal shelter with complaints and an alarming kill rate is getting a new staff.
+MORGANTON, N.C. — Inspectors have found new issues months after a troubled Burke County animal shelter got a new staff.

-Last month, our news affiliate in Asheville WLOS found the shelter killed 70 percent of the animals it took in.
+In July, our news affiliate WLOS found the shelter killed 70 percent of the animals it took in.

 Public complaints prompted county leaders to make big changes at the shelter.